-This year, approximately 34.2 million Americans will provide unpaid care to an adult 50 years old or older, according to a June 2015 report by AARP and the National Alliance for Caregiving.
+Over the prior 12 months, approximately 34.2 million Americans provided unpaid care to an adult 50 years old or older, according to a June 2015 report (PDF) by AARP and the National Alliance for Caregiving.

 Caregiving isn’t just emotional — it’s financial.
 If you are taking care of an aging parent, spouse, or close relative, you’ll likely make a number of wealth-related decisions.